Paul Reese

 Paul Reese (1917 – November 4, 2004) was a United States Marine Corps colonel during World War II, and he later became a high level administrator with the Sacramento City School District.
-Reece became a local running legend as a top age group competitor, a pioneer in the ultrarunning community, and founding race director of the Clarksburg Country Run, the first long distance road race in Northern California.
+Reese became a local running legend as a top age group competitor, a pioneer in the ultrarunning community, and founding race director of the Clarksburg Country Run, the first long distance road race in Northern California.

 Education and career

 Reese graduated from Christian Brothers High School in Sacramento in 1935.
 He attended Sacramento City College and the University of California, Berkeley, earning a master's degree in administration in 1940.